Mohamed El-Erian: Career

 El-Erian has spoken at many universities, public institutions and other organizations, including the University of California, Irvine, the New York Public Library, the University of Southern California, Cambridge, Oxford, the Newport Beach Public Library, the BIS, CFA Society of Chicago, HSBC, Barclays Bank, the UK Parliament’s House of Lords, SALT, Rand Merchant Bank, Marcus Evans, Mortgage Bankers Association, Insurance Bureau of Canada, World 50, and the 92nd Street Y. He has also spoken at CFA, FT, and Economist conferences.
 In November 2007, El-Erian was the series kick-off speaker of the MIT Egyptian Club.
 In 2010, he delivered the Per Jacobsson Foundation Lecture in Washington, D.C.
 In 2012 he was chosen to present the Homer Jones Memorial Lecture at the Federal Reserve Bank of St. Louis.
 In October 2012, he delivered the keynote Bagehot at The Economists Buttonwood Gathering in New York.
 In November 2013, he delivered the luncheon speech at the IMF's Annual Research Conference that also featured Ben Bernanke, Olivier Blanchard, Stanley Fischer, Ken Rogoff, and Larry Summers.
 In October 2014, he spoke at HSBC and RBS.
 He participated in the international symposium of the Banque de France.

 He was also the keynote speaker at the 2014 CME Conference along with Ben Bernanke and Colin Powell.
 He has also spoken before the Economic Club of Canada, Soka University, ProBono Economics, Boston Security Analysts, Rabobank, Citadel, ETF, National Rural Utilities Cooperative, Cisco, BTG Pactual, Euromoney, NMS, Mortgage Bankers Association, CME, Rabobank, the Global Financial Forum and many others.
 In March 2015 he was a featured speaker at the Egypt Economic Development Conference in Sharm El-Sheikh, Egypt.
 He also is a contributor to LinkedIn's Influencer series and was ranked third on their top 10 influencers of the year.
 In November 2015, he participated in the Fortune CEO Global Summit and was the keynote speaker at the CFA Society of Chicago.
 In December 2015, El-Erian was the keynote speaker at the Information Management Network Conference in Scottsdale, Arizona.

 On July 1, 2019, El-Erian was appointed Senior Global Fellow at The Lauder Institute and Part-Time Professor of Practice at The Wharton School.
-On October 1, 2020, he took up office as President of Queens' College, Cambridge.
+He was President of Queens' College, Cambridge from October 1, 2020 to September 30, 2025.

 El-Erian was ranked the top influencer by LinkedIn in 2016 and third in 2017.

 El-Erian has served on the boards of trustees of several educational institutions, including Pegasus, St. Margaret School, Cambridge in America and KAUST.
 He co-chairs the capital campaign for Cambridge University.
 In March 2024, he was named chairman of the board of Under Armour.

 Personal life

-Previously married to Jamie Walters, then to Minouche Shafik, El-Erian now is married to Anna Stylianides, who is from South Africa and is the executive director of Eco Oro Minerals Corp.
+Previously married to Jamie Walters, then to Minouche Shafik, El-Erian is now married to Anna Stylianides, who is from South Africa and is the executive director of Eco Oro Minerals Corp.

 El-Erian is a New York Jets fan and has been known to appear on TV in a Jets jersey.